DeepsDali/Deepa-Portfolio/learnings/http.md

+# HTTP portfolio

+**Aim:** Learn how to manage asynchronous tasks and send HTTP requests using JavaScript.

-TD Weather App uses postcode to generate a map and accurate sunrise-sunset timings, as well as a comprehensive daily and 5-day weather forecast.
+**Project:** TD Weather App uses postcode to generate a map and accurate sunrise-sunset timings, as well as a comprehensive daily and 5-day weather forecast.
 To gather this information, the app integrates three APIs: open-meteo.com, postcodes.io, and thunderforest.com.

 https://github.com/DeepsDali/Weather-Forecast-Project/deployments/activity_log?environment=github-pages

+# Learnings

 ## 1. Write code that executes asynchronously